 This isn’t your typical Ferris wheel; it’s 20 stories high and decked out with air conditioning, plush seats, fully-enclosed gondolas, and if you’re feeling REALLY fancy, a VIP gondola at 50 bucks a pop, complete with leather seats and a TV.

-Lindsey and I wanted to ride the Ferris wheel as the sun was setting over Pensacola Beach.
-In our rush to get there before it closed at 8, Lindsey didn’t get a chance to stop by the bathroom.
+My friend and I wanted to ride the Ferris wheel as the sun was setting over Pensacola Beach.
+In our rush to get there before it closed at 8, my friend didn’t get a chance to stop by the bathroom.
 This made the ride painful for her, and very entertaining for me.

 As we boarded, an attendant left us with these words, “If for some reason you need to get off, press the red Emergency button at the top.”
 I didn’t think it might actually come down to that.